-2.3.4.3.2Imprecision
+2.3.5.1.2 Imprecision

-The judgement of precision was based on visual inspection of the confidence region around the summary sensitivity and specificity point from the diagnostic meta-analysis, if a diagnostic meta-analysis was conducted.
-Where a diagnostic meta-analysis was not conducted, imprecision was assessed according to the range of point estimates or, if only one study contributed to the evidence, the 95% CI around the single study.
-As a general rule (after discussion with the committee) a variation of 0-20% was considered precise, 20-40% serious imprecision, and >40% very serious imprecision.
+For discrimination, imprecision was assessed according to the range of point estimates or, if only one study contributed to the evidence, the 95% CI around the single study estimate of the AUC.
+As a general rule (after discussion with the guideline committee) a variation of 0-0.2 was considered precise, 0.2-0.4 serious imprecision, and >0.4 very serious imprecision.
 Imprecision was assessed on the primary outcome measure for decision-making.